 Much here depends on the area in which you are.
 Dubai dress code for tourists is relatively mild.
 But if you are heading to a place where the majority of the population consist of locals and residents, for example – in Al Fahidi Historical Neighborhood, then the attention to you, as a tourist, will certainly be higher.
 And “flaws” in clothes will be considered under the magnifying glass of local traditions and beliefs.

 But anywhere in the UAE, a situation is possible where someone will make a critical comment about your appearance.
-If it is controversial, then you may even be asked to leave the venue or shopping center.
+If it is controversial, then you may even be asked to leave the venue or shopping mall.
 In this case, it is better to stop the incident peacefully and fix the item of clothing that attracted attention.
 Since the heated dispute can end with a call to the police, a fine, and even in some cases prison time.

 Nevertheless, in order to respect the culture of the host country, tourists need to know a few basic requirements for the dressing code in Dubai.
 Moreover, you may want to visit other areas of the country where public loyalty is not as high as in Dubai.
 Sometimes these are unwritten laws, and sometimes a clearly marked dress code.
 Such an official dress code, for example, may have large malls.

 In Dubai women’s dress code, as it understood in the general sense, implies clothing covering the knees and shoulders This means the absence of short skirts or shorts, as well as tops on thin straps, clothes with transparent details, or clothing opening too much, like low-rise jeans and the like.
 Of course, a deep neckline is absolutely unacceptable as well.

 But when choosing clothes, be guided by the general concept of decency.
 So, if you are wearing a dress just above the knee or a sleeveless office blouse, then this is absolutely acceptable.
 At the same time, a maxi dress that covers hands and knees, but through which you can see part of the underwear, can be considered offensive.